shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-setup.md

 # 🧩 DataHub API keys

-To make use of the Pathway content, you will require a DataHub account and a valid API key to access Tezos via DataHub's infrastructure.
+To make use of the Pathway content, you will require a DataHub account and a valid API key to access Polygon via DataHub's infrastructure.
 You will need to [sign up for a DataHub account](https://auth.figment.io/sign_up) and verify your email address.

 To use your API key you must create a new file named `.env.local` in the project root directory `/learn-web3-dapp/`, copying the contents of the existing `.env.example` file.
 Your API key needs to be pasted into `.env.local` so that you can authenticate your connections with DataHub.